ray16g/Data-Structures-and-Algorithms/README.md

-# CSCI 240
+# Data Structures and Algorithms

-My repo for CSCI 240
+My repo for Data Structures and Algorithms